 The Bible of Karate: Bubishi Ancient Okinawan Martial Arts, Volumes 1 & 2

 Tales of Okinawa’s Great Masters Gichin Funakoshi – Tanpenshu

 Founder and Director of the International Ryukyu Karate Research Society

-For more information about Patrick McCarthy and International Ryukyu Karate Research Society visit his website at http://www.koryu-uchinadi.com and the International Ryukyu Karate Research Society organization listing on the Martial Arts Schools and Businesses Directory using the image on the right.
+For more information about Patrick McCarthy and International Ryukyu Karate Research Society visit his website at http://www.koryu-uchinadi.com and the International Ryukyu Karate Research Society organization listing on the Martial Arts Schools and Businesses Directory using the image on the left.